Understanding and Diagnosing Traffic Issues

 There are some situations where a request is blocked even though Reblaze has no obvious reason to be blocking it.
 This can occur when Reblaze is not actually the entity making the decision.

-• The upstream server can reject requests.
-These requests can be displayed in the View Log withreason:by origin as the filter.
+The upstream server can reject requests.
+These requests can be displayed in the Events Log with

 Is this a FP that resulted from incorrect user actions?